lbuk/spaceratio/README.md

 # spaceratio

 ### Overview
-spaceratio is an R package for analysing the density potentials of buildings and built environments using <a href="https://www.liamthomasbolton.com/portfolio/SpaceRatio/">Space Ratio</a>, or the ratio of the existing density to the permissible density, and the Space Ratio Chart (Bolton, 2021).
+spaceratio is an R package for analysing and visualising the density potentials of buildings and built environments using <a href="https://www.liamthomasbolton.com/portfolio/SpaceRatio/">Space Ratio</a>, or the ratio of the existing density to the permissible density, and the Space Ratio Chart (Bolton, 2021).

 For more information about Space Ratio, read this <a href="https://discovery.ucl.ac.uk/id/eprint/10156128/">journal article</a> published in <a href="https://www.sciencedirect.com/journal/sustainable-cities-and-society">Sustainable Cities and Society</a>.

 ### Installation
-spaceratio can be installed from Github
+spaceratio can be installed from Github.
 ```
 library(devtools)
 install_github("lbuk/spaceratio")